usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 2.1.1 =
+- Updated firebase/php-jwt to 6.3 to address security issue in versions prior to 6.x.

 = 2.1.0 =
 - It's possible now to whitelist an endpoint with specific method (GET/POST).
 See [PR #47](https://github.com/usefulteam/jwt-auth/pull/47)